EvertonViniciusav/Product-Management/README.md

 - **Flet**: A framework that simplifies web application development in Python without requiring deep knowledge of HTML/CSS/JavaScript.
 - **Python**: Main language for building the application’s logic and features.

+## Requirements

+- **Python:** Ensure Python is installed on your machine.
+The system was developed using Python 3.x.

 ## How to Run the Project

 1. Install Flet (if not already installed):